tomstafford/psy-checklist/README.md

 * did you discuss authorship with the research team?

-Not sure who is an author: [ICMJE Authorship definition](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).
-Bonus points: start filling in the [Contributor Roles Taxonomy](https://casrai.org/credit/)
+<p class="note">Not sure who is an author: [ICMJE Authorship definition](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).
+Bonus points: start filling in the [Contributor Roles Taxonomy](https://casrai.org/credit/)</p>

 * is your study adequately powered?